Agile-Labs-Tech/agilelabs-isms-policy/BCP/README.md

 ## Purpose, Scope And Users

-- The Scope of this plan covers Agile Lab Pte Ltd.
+- The Scope of this plan covers Agile Labs Pte Ltd.
 - The plan is applicable once the life safety of employees, customers, and guests has been verified and in the event that a facility is or will become inaccessible.
 It can be active during normal business hours and after hours, with and without warning.
-- Users of this document are all employees of Agile Lab Pte Ltd (Agile Lab).
+- Users of this document are all employees of Agile Labs Pte Ltd (Agile Labs).

 ## Reference Documents